leeanncafferata/clio3-syllabus/source/index.md

 ## How to succeed at this course

-This course does not presume any prior experience with computer programming.
-However the course does assume that you have taken Clio 1 and Clio 2, and thus possess the skills taught in those courses.
+This course does not assume any prior experience with computer programming.
+(However the course does assume that you have taken George Mason's Clio 1 and Clio 2, and thus possess the skills taught in those courses.)
 This course will be hard and unfamiliar, not least because you will be learning new techniques at the same time that you are trying to apply them to historical research.
 Here are a couple suggestions about how to succeed at this course:

 -   Come talk with me early and often.
-You can find me in my office at RRCHNM or can make an appointment; once a week is not too often to talk outside of class.
+Once a week is not too often to talk outside of class.
 Most of your learning will happen outside of class, and I will be able to help you the most if you try your hand at the exercises before you come, but a conversation can go a long way towards getting you unstuck.

--   Keep the history in mind at all times, especially how you might turn computer code into a historical argument.
+-   Keep the history in mind at all times, and especially think about how you might turn computer code into a historical argument.
 It is very difficult to learn to program without a genuine use for what you are trying to learn.
-Find a way that the techniques we are learning apply to your research, especially your dissertation research.
+Find a way that the techniques we are learning apply to your research, especially your work for a dissertation, research paper, or job.
 I will provide data sets that you can use, but you are always welcome to substitute sources that are relevant to your research.
-The most successful students in this course will be those who get a head start on the research for their dissertations.

-## What will happen in class

 ## A few notes